kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 or [Proxy]({{< versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/proxy.proto.sk/" >}})
 resources.

-The following example will enable TCP keepalive probe between the client and the gateway proxy and send out the first probe when the connection has been idled for 60 seconds (TCP_KEEPIDLE).
+This example will enable TCP keepalive probe between the client and the gateway proxy and send out the first probe when the connection has been idled for 60 seconds (TCP_KEEPIDLE).
 Once triggered, each probe will be sent every 20 seconds (TCP_KEEPINTVL).
 If there is no response for 2 consecutive probes (TCP_KEEPCNT), the connection will be dropped.